 Change Root Password in RHEL

 Changing the root password on a Red Hat Enterprise Linux server is a critical task that should only be done when absolutely necessary.
 In this article, we will walk you through the process of changing the root password on a Red Hat Enterprise Linux server.
-(This process will work on Debian, CentOS, and Rocky flavors of Linux)

 In order to change the root password on a Red Hat Enterprise Linux server, you will need access to the root user credentials.
+There are times when this password is forgotten, lost, or not handed over when someone leaves the business.

-There are 3 ways to break the boot process on Linux.
 The first 2 ways are manually entering break commands added to the boot.cfg file.
 The final way is to use a boot disk and rescue mode.

 1. Rd.break – enters emergency mode with no system disk loaded